Basics of a Private Adoption in Missouri

-When you and your spouse decide to add to your family by adopting an infant, child, or teenager, you will soon learn there are a few ways to do this.
+When you and your spouse decide to add to your family by adopting an infant, child, or teenager and become adoptive parents, you will soon learn there are a few ways you can handle a Missouri adoption.
 Once you learn about your adoption options, choosing the one that is right for you and your family is the first major decision you will make during the adoption process.

-What to Know About Private Adoptions in Missouri
+What to Know About a Private Missouri Adoption

 Generally speaking, there are three types of adoption: